pmohinder/platform-docs/03_Provisioning_EclecticIQ_ER_Client/Readme.md

 To simplify the provisioning of the endpoints with osquery agent and PolyLogyx Extension (as applicable), EclecticIQ ER provides a simplified tool known as CPT.
-The CPT for individual operating system could be downloaded from the web interface of the PEclecticIQ ER.
+The CPT for individual operating system could be downloaded from the web interface of the EclecticIQ ER.

 ![cpt](../images/download_cpt.png)